GBirch/massforms8/README.md

 1. Database setup.
 Pick a solution:
     1. If using the GovNext Drupal-VM (DVM), this should be already done for you.
     1. Make sure that a local database and database user exists that matches the settings.php file.
-    1. Create a settings.local.php file in web/sites/demo.massforms8.mass.gov that provides appropriate local database settings.
+    1. Create a settings.local.php file in docroot/sites/demo.massforms8.mass.gov that provides appropriate local database settings.
 1. If using the DVM, `vagrant ssh`
 1. cd into the project folder; if using the DVM this is `cd /var/www/massforms8`
 1. Use composer to pull down dependencies (including Drupal core): `composer install`
-1. Set up development configuration: copy `web/sites/example.settings.local.php` to `web/sites/demo.massforms8.mass.gov/settings.local.php`
+1. Set up development configuration: copy `docroot/sites/example.settings.local.php` to `docroot/sites/demo.massforms8.mass.gov/settings.local.php`
-1. `cd web`
+1. `cd docroot`
 1. Install Drupal and import our config:
     1. If using Drupal VM or other Linux-based shell environment with Drush 8.1+ installed: `drush si --uri=http://demo.massforms8.mass.gov --db-url=mysql://massforms8:@localhost/demo_massforms8_mass_gov minimal --config-dir=../config/demo.massforms8.mass.gov/sync -v`
     1. If using Acquia Dev Desktop: `../vendor/bin/drush si --uri=http://demo.massforms8.mass.gov --db-url=mysql://root:@127.0.0.1:33067/demo_massforms8_mass_gov minimal --config-dir=../config/demo.massforms8.mass.gov/sync -v`